What do you get with our program?

 The RRW Workforce Toolkit Injury Prevention Program is a complete spectrum of safety and injury prevention services provided at your worksite to assist employers and employees to prevent or lessen injuries.
 Our main objective is to partner with employers to enhance health and safety practices by identifying risk, create strategies to mitigate those risks, and support employers and employees in achieving success through decreased injury rates.

-We partner with ATP (Accelerated Therapy and Performance) to set an industrial standard of care for on-site wellness and prevention programs.
+We set an industrial standard of care for on-site wellness and prevention programs.
 Improve the health and wellness of each employee to have a measurable impact on recordable injuries, lost time at work, employee absenteeism, and employee fitness.

 Services we offer:

 - Ergonomic job analysis to identify and qualify job tasks and associated risks.
 We offer office ergonomic testing, as well as industrial and vehicle ergonomic testing.